M Moser Associates,

 The double-height front of house features an elevated platform serving as a townhall stage.
 An ideal venue for social events and training, this open space provides a precious opportunity for gathering with clients and partners, transforming the workplace into a diverse destination critical to rebuilding human connection in a post-COVID world.

 The Shenzhen living lab is the latest addition to M Moser’s global workplace family.
 A place for innovation and endless exploration, this inclusive, experience-focused work environment supports continued growth in the Greater Bay Area.
 The success of the project also demonstrates the potential to connect design, workplace strategy, technology and environmental branding to enhance the workplace experience.

-Check out the video (right) to learn how our multi-disciplinary teams collaborated to delivery this new prototype for for the future workplace.
+Check out the video (right) to learn how our multi-disciplinary teams collaborated to deliver this new prototype for the future workplace.